wmutils/core/README.md

     # put current window in the top-left corner
     wtp 0 0 $(wattr wh `pfw`) $(pfw)

-Just let imagination flow through you...
+Just let your imagination flow through you...

 build & install
 ---------------

 You will need the xcb library to build these tools.
-Check you distribution packages to find how to install it.
+Check your distribution's packages to find how to install it.

     # build a single tool